Railroad Commission of Texas

 The Railroad Commission of Texas (RRC; also sometimes called the Texas Railroad Commission, TRC) is the state agency that regulates the oil and gas industry, gas utilities, pipeline safety, safety in the liquefied petroleum gas industry, and surface coal and uranium mining.
 Despite its name, it ceased regulating railroads in 2005, when the last of the rail functions were transferred to the Texas Department of Transportation.

-Established by the Texas Legislature in 1891, it is the state's oldest regulatory agency and began as part of the Efficiency Movement of the Progressive Era.
-From the 1930s to the 1960s it largely set world oil prices, but was displaced by OPEC (Organization of Petroleum Exporting Countries) after 1973.
-In 1984, the federal government took over transportation regulation for railroads, trucking and buses, but the Railroad Commission kept its name.
+Established by the Texas Legislature in 1891, it is the state's oldest regulatory agency, and it began as part of the Efficiency Movement of the Progressive Era.
+From the 1930s to the 1960s, it largely set world oil prices, but was displaced by OPEC (Organization of Petroleum Exporting Countries) after 1973.
+In 1984, the federal government took over transportation regulation for railroads, trucking, and buses, but the Railroad Commission kept its name.
 With an annual budget of $79 million, it now focuses entirely on oil, gas, mining, propane, and pipelines, setting allocations for production each month.

 The three-member commission was initially appointed by the governor, but an amendment to the state's constitution in 1894 established the commissioners as elected officials who serve overlapping six-year terms, like the sequence in the U.S. Senate, elected statewide.
 No specific seat is designated as chairman; the commissioners choose the chairman from among themselves.
-Normally the commissioner who faces reelection is the chairman for the preceding two years.
-The current commissioners are Jim Wright since January 4, 2021, Wayne Christian since January 9, 2017, and Christi Craddick since December 17, 2012.
+Normally, the commissioner who faces reelection is the chairman for the preceding two years.
+The current commissioners are: Jim Wright since January 4, 2021; Wayne Christian since January 9, 2017; and Christi Craddick since December 17, 2012.